The Young Hearts Project

 Working with three key giving partners, Youthline, the Graeme Dingle Foundation and Great Potentials, ensures that the funds raised through the Young Hearts Project are utilised to support those most in need.

-In just four years our customers and Deuce have raised over $1.2 million for young New Zealanders.
+In just four years our customers and Deuce have raised over $1.4 million for young Australasians.
 From every pair of full priced Deuce sneakers sold $5 is donated to the Young Hearts Project and then the funds are distributed to our three partners to deliver programmes that focus on mentoring, emotional support and value-based learning.

 Four years and one million dollars can make a substantial difference.
 Our giving partners estimate that collectively over this time there has been 2.4 million times that they have been able to positively engage our youth in support, mentoring or empowering situations.

-In 2017, we launched the Young Hearts Project in Australia and will soon be announcing our Australian giving partner as we extend the community we support.
+In 2017, we launched the Young Hearts Project in Australia and we’re proud to support headspace as the first Australian giving partner to extend our Young Hearts Project community internationally.

 Thank you to all our customers who have helped us make a difference.
 This is the perfect example of collective good, where giving a little can change a lot.

 Great Potentials run a fantastic mentoring programme in schools and communities across Auckland and the Waikato.
 We specifically support their MATES Junior programme to help support intermediate students making the transition to secondary school by providing academic support, teaching life skills, building meaningful relationships and embracing the joy of learning to enable fundamental change.

 Youthline provide support for young people who need help.
 Through the Young Hearts Project we are the primary funder of the their free, confidential, friendly ͚youth health service.
 Well known for the helpline, each month their trained volunteers answer thousands of texts, emails and calls from young people.